-Cancellation of Removal and Deportation: FAQs
+Cancellation of Removal and Deportation FAQs

-1. If I have a child who is a U.S. citizen, can I obtain legal status in the U.S.?
+1. If my child is a U.S. citizen, can I get a Green Card?

 2. My relative was stopped at a U.S. airport and released to my custody, what are my responsibilities and what does my relative have to do?